 The VA says investigators have found no proof that delays in care caused any deaths at a VA hospital in Phoenix.

-Moving beyond the steps included in the law, the White House said Obama intended to take executive actions that:• Automatically enroll military personnel who are receiving care for mental health conditions and are leaving the service in a program that transfers them to a new care team in the VA.
+Moving beyond the steps included in the law, the White House said Obama intended to take executive actions that:

 The White House says Obama also will announce a partnership with lenders such as Wells Fargo Bank, CitiMortgage, Bank of America, Ocwen Loan Servicing and Quicken Loans to make it easier for active-duty service members to obtain mortgage interest rate reductions.